The SRG/eROSITA All-Sky Survey: A comprehensive X-ray analysis of the Hydra I galaxy cluster: Data reduction and analysis

 Furthermore, we created the TM0 PIB map following Eq.\thinspace1 from \citet{reiprichfila}.
-We used the FWC ratio of the soft and hard band (6.7-9.0\thinspace\unit{keV}) counts and the hard band counts from the current observation to estimate the PIB counts in the soft band.
+We used the FWC ratio of the soft and hard band (6.7--9.0\thinspace\unit{keV}) counts and the hard band counts from the current observation to estimate the PIB counts in the soft band.
 We then distributed them throughout our FoV using a normalized flat exposure map (generated using the \texttt{expmap} task).
 Moreover, we also corrected for the variation in the soft X-ray absorption due to the varying total hydrogen column density along the line of sight in our large FoV \citep[][Sect.
 2.1.4]{reiprichfila}.
-For this, we used a cut and reprojected HI4PI \citep{HI4PI} $N_\mathrm{HI}$ map and an $N_\mathrm{H_2}$ map obtained using the Swift\footnote{\href{https://www.swift.ac.uk/analysis/nhtot/}{https://www.swift.ac.uk/analysis/nhtot/}} tool, and combined the two maps following the method described in \cite{2013willy} to create the $N_\mathrm{H,tot}$ map (\cref{fig:nhtotmap}).
+For this, we used a cut and reprojected HI4PI \citep{HI4PI} $N_\mathrm{HI}$ map and an $N_\mathrm{H_2}$ map obtained using the Swift\footnote{\href{https://www.swift.ac.uk/analysis/nhtot/}{https://www.swift.ac.uk/analysis/nhtot/}} tool, and combined the two maps following the method described in \citet{2013willy} to create the $N_\mathrm{H,tot}$ map (\cref{fig:nhtotmap}).
 We report that the median $N_\mathrm{H,tot}$ within \rtwo\;is $5.79\times10^{20}\thinspace\unit{\centi\metre^{-2}}$.
+We then extracted 1596 $N_\mathrm{H,tot}$ values from the $N_\mathrm{H,tot}$ map and simulated a spectrum for each value in XSPEC \citep{xspec} version 12.12.0 using the \texttt{fakeit} command and the model

-We then used this $N_\mathrm{H,tot}$ map to correct the TM0 exposure map relative to the median $N_\mathrm{H,tot}$.
-Finally, we used the TM0 PIB map and the relative $N_\mathrm{H,tot}$ corrected TM0 exposure map to create the fully corrected (background subtracted and exposure corrected) TM0 eROSITA image in the 0.2-2.3\thinspace\unit{keV} band (\cref{fig:cxbsetup}). \\
+A detailed description of the model components is mentioned in Sect. \ref{sec:spectralanalysis}.
+The parameter values for all components are taken from \citet{hannah} and are mentioned in \cref{tab:sim_params}.
+The metallicity and redshift of the components were fixed to 1 $Z_{\odot}$ and 0, respectively.
+The simulations are performed for both TM8 and TM9 using their respective response files.
+From these simulations, we obtained count rates corresponding to each $N_\mathrm{H,tot}$ value.
+The ratio of these count rates and the count rate corresponding to the median $N_\mathrm{H,tot}$ is used to create a correction factor map that is multiplied to the TM0 exposure map.
+The variation in correction factors for TM8 and TM9 is 32\% and 28\%, respectively.
+Finally, we used the TM0 PIB map and the relative $N_\mathrm{H,tot}$ corrected TM0 exposure map to create the fully corrected (background subtracted and exposure corrected) TM0 eROSITA image in the 0.2--2.3\thinspace\unit{keV} band (\cref{fig:cxbsetup}). \\